 Do you ever find yourself at the end of a workday wondering how the time got away from you?

-There’s the constant bombardment of distractions from incoming notifications.
-There are the cluttered, opaque messages that take minutes apiece to hash out.
-And of course, there’s the sheer volume—the average worker receives 121 new messages per day, which means even a slight hiccup in email productivity can quickly multiply to have a massive impact on your overall performance.
+The average worker sends and receives about 121 messages per day, which means even a slight hiccup in email productivity can quickly multiply to have a massive impact on your overall performance.

 Thankfully, email productivity tools are available to help you and your team master the art of email, and save significant time every day.